10 Facts About The Last Supper by Leonardo da Vinci You Should Know

 7. John may actually be Mary Magdalene

-To the right of Jesus in the painting is the apostle, John.
-However, a section of biblical scholars feels the person depicted in the painting is not actually John the Apostle.
-The person is the only one among the apostles wearing a pendant or necklace and so they infer she could be Mary Magdalene in disguise.
+To the right of Jesus in the painting is John the Apostle.
+However, a section of biblical scholars feels the person depicted in the painting is not actually the apostle John.
+The figure in the composition is the only one wearing a pendant or necklace, which suggests that this could be Mary Magdalene in disguise.